 You also risk injury if you push yourself to hard playing an instrument without any breaks or stretching.
 Just a few of the injuries that can occur are tendinitis, carpal tunnel, and thoracic outlet syndrome.
 You can find out more about music-related injuries and what can cause them here.

 This is why it’s important to take short breaks during long practice sessions or rehearsals to stretch every so often, drink a bit of water, and to give yourself the proper amount of time to heal if an injury occurs.
+If the injury was caused by a third party, you can click here to find an injury lawyer who can help you get the compensation you deserve.

 For many musicians, the long breaks necessary to properly heal after an injury are hard to adjust to, if they’re even possible, so the key is prevention.